 The rise of the dog-napper

-The popularity in owning "designer dogs" popularised by celebrities from Cheryl Cole to The Rock has been blamed for a rise in dog thefts.
+Dog thefts are on the rise and it's been blamed on a trend for owning "designer dogs", popularised by celebrities from Cheryl Cole to The Rock.
 Some breeds can fetch hundreds or even thousands of pounds on the black market - and criminals are taking advantage, according to campaigners and insurance companies.

 Dog theft has been rising since 2012.